Selling a House During Divorce: A Guide By Eagle

 Impact of Divorce on Future Property Purchases

 Your credit might take a hit, especially if there were late payments during the separation.
 Lenders will look at your individual income now, not household income.
-Start rebuilding your financial profile now.
+Begin building your financial profile right away.
+Make your payments on time and maintain low credit card debt and avoid closing your old accounts.
 If you plan to sell my house fast in San Antonio and buy something new later, good credit will be essential.

 What If the Market is Slow?